Managing asthma can cut Covid severity: Study

 Asthmatics who have their illness well under control have less severe Covid-19 outcomes than those with uncontrolled asthma, according to a large study.

-The findings, published in The Journal of Allergy and Clinical Immunology: In Practice, suggest that asthma patients -- especially those who require clinical care -- should continue taking their asthma medications during the Covid-19 pandemic.
+New York: The findings, published in The Journal of Allergy and Clinical Immunology: In Practice, suggest that asthma patients especially those who require clinical care should continue taking their asthma medications during the Covid-19 pandemic.

 "Anyone with asthma should continue to work with their health care provider to ensure they are getting the best treatment for their asthma, which leads to better asthma control and decreases the likelihood of severe Covid-19 outcomes," said Zhanghua Chen, Assistant Professor of population and public health sciences at the Keck School of Medicine of the University of Southern California.